Congressional District # 05

-On September 25, 2000, EPA completed the first five-year review (FYR) for the site.
+On September 25, 2000, EPA completed the first five-year review for the site.
 The five-year review documented that the remedy protects human health and the environment, is functioning properly, and clean-up goals are being achieved.
 A monitoring program was implemented to track the effectiveness of the groundwater capture and treatment system.

 After a two-year evaluation of the monitoring results, EPA and WDNR approved a reduced monitoring schedule in January 2000.
 Based on relatively slow groundwater movement and negligible changes in the groundwater gradient, EPA and WDNR subsequently approved a probationary shutdown of the groundwater extraction system in 2003; however, groundwater contaminant monitoring continues on an annual basis.
 During the 6.5 years that the groundwater pumping system operated, groundwater contaminant levels declined to nondetectable levels and the surrounding wetlands have remained viable.
-Since 2003, benzene is the only contaminant of concern that has been consistently detected in shallow groundwater at one downgradient monitoring location (called "PZ-02").
-Monthly monitoring has been performed at this location since 2004.
+Since 2003, benzene is the only contaminant of concern that has been detected in groundwater at levels ranging from nondetectable to 9.6 parts-per-billion (ppb).

-A second FYR report was completed in September 2005 and EPA found that the remedy is currently protective of human health and the environment because all portions of the remedy, except for institutional controls (ICs), are functioning properly.
+A second five-year review was completed in September 2005 and found that the remedy is currently protective of human health and the environment because all portions of the remedy, except for institutional controls (ICs), are functioning properly.
 During the review, EPA assessed the effectiveness of ICs at the site, the status of private well use downgradient of the site, and whether the probationary shutdown of the groundwater extraction and treatment system has adversely affected the protectiveness of the remedy.
 The five-year review indicated that an EPA decision document needed to be signed for OU 2 in order to memorialize groundwater cleanup criteria.

 The WDNR has concurred with the selected remedy.
-EPA has been working with the PRPs to ensure that the benzene levels in the groundwater do not exceed the cleanup level of 5 ppb.
+EPA is now working with the responsible parties to ensure that the benzene levels in the groundwater do not exceed the cleanup level of 5 ppb.
 The most recent annual monitoring in April 2008 of the up gradient, side gradient and down gradient monitoring wells did not show detectable levels of benzene.
 A June 2008 sample of a downgradient onsite piezometer (PZ-02) showed a benzene level of 7.5 ppb.
 These levels will continue to be tracked.